Is Speed Training Worth It?

 Today’s children and youth are far from reaching their genetically determined speed thresholds, and their actual potential for improvement is not 10% but likely 20%, 30%, or even more for some individuals.

-Forget the title of this blog.
-It is a big lie.
+The title of this blog post was wrong.
+It is a misconception.

 When to Begin with Speed Training